fggo/javascript_wiley/README.md

 2. Create a model of the page and store it in memory
 3. Use a rendering engine to show the page on screen

-## c.How do I write a script for a web page?
+## c.
+How do I write a script for a web page?
 html(content layer), css(presentation layer), javascript(behavior layer)

 ```html